 Buying White Seabass

-If you don't live in the West, white seabass freezes well so you can buy it frozen.
-And if you happen to see recipes for white seabass, but can't get your hands on any, know that you can substitute sturgeon, grouper, thresher shark, mako shark, mahi-mahi (Dorado), or even swordfish, if you can find hook-and-line caught swordfish steaks.
+If you don't live on the West coast but are still interested in trying white seabass, you are in luck.
+White seabass freezes well so look out for frozen fish or ask your local store to try to get some for you.
+If you see recipes for white seabass, but can't get your hands on any, know that you can substitute sturgeon, grouper, thresher shark, mako shark, mahi-mahi (Dorado), or even swordfish (if you can find hook-and-line caught swordfish steaks).